lawnjelly/godot-snapping-demo/README.md

 Be very careful with scaling, if you use it at all.
 Anything other than whole number scaling (2, 3, 4 etc) will ensure that your carefully placed sprites do not end up on the integer grid.
 Same problem happens with rotation.
 Anything other than 90 degrees angles may cause problems.

 # History
-I suspect that the reason a lot of newbies have problems with this is that they don't appreciate that old games faced a lot more hard rules than modern games.
+I suspect that the reason a lot of users have problems with this is that they don't appreciate that old games faced a lot more hard rules than modern games.
 These rules had a side effect of making the games appear better.

 * Positions were based on integers because that was all that was available.
 * There was no problem with fractions from physics engines, because there were no physics engines.